 "Then form up on the carrier and accompany to the disruptions.
-We will dispatch science craft immediately" said the Fleetmaster.
+We will dispatch science craft immediately and I'll send a few Huragok to aid in making any repairs to your ship" said the Fleetmaster.

-"All ships," the Fleetmaster said over the com link with the other vessels, "Set heading to 020 by 255 and form up on the Rising Flame.
+"All ships," the Fleetmaster now said over the comlink with the other vessels, "Set heading to 020 by 255 and form up on the Rising Flame.
 Adjust Reactor output to 65%.
 And accompany us to the portal."
 He ordered.

 The ship leaped forward with the rest of the fleet.
 The Dauntless and Infinity formed up on either side of the Supercarrier.
 The rest of the fleet formed up in a diamond formation.
-Firepower and size of the various ships was taken into account, ships maneuvered and the fleet moved forward.
+Firepower and size of the various ships were taken into account, ships maneuvered, and the fleet moved forward.

 The fleet passed the refit station on the right.
 A squad of Broadsword fighters flew past the window and started docking at the station.
 William strode over to another viewport and stared at the rift that they were approaching.